rajeshvkothari/oom/Internal/DEVELOPER_README.md

 	   $ cd ~/.m2/repository/org/onap/sdc/sdc-tosca/sdc-tosca/1.6.0/
 	   ```

-	   **NOTE : if we dose not replace sdc-tosca-1.6.0 then we can facing following error **
+	   **NOTE : if we dose not replace sdc-tosca-1.6.0 then we can facing following error in VID portal**

 	   ```sh
 	   Failed to get service models from SDC.